The Work of Carr Hill Governors

 Each Governor takes a responsibility for one of these Compliance areas.

 School Improvement Visits focus on specific Improvement Targets identified in the School’s Evaluation and Improvement Plans.
-Currently these are:

-1) To increase rates of pupil progress and attainment in writing.
+Description: To increase rates of pupil progress and attainment in all core subjects, with a particular focus on writing.